RebornBeat/BGP-X/docs/user_guide/router_setup.md

 Click **Test Connection**.
 If successful, you will see your public IP address.

-**Important Note on Satellite WAN**:
-If using satellite internet (Starlink, Iridium, Inmarsat, HughesNet, Viasat), be aware that BGP-X treats this as **clearnet domain** (domain type `0x00000001`), the same as fiber or cellular.
-The only difference is the higher latency.
-All BGP-X privacy protections apply equally.
-Domain type `0x00000005` (bgpx-satellite) is reserved for future BGP-X-native satellite networks and is not currently used.

 ### 4.3 Step 2: Admin Password

 Set a strong password for the router admin interface (`http://192.168.1.1`).
 This protects your router's configuration from unauthorized changes.